How Many Solar Cookers?

 Update your information at least annually.
 SCI will email a reminder to do so.
 Your participation can help global leaders understand the impact solar cooking can have for households, communities, and nations.

-Information displayed on the map was gathered from published reports, SCI Wiki pages, SCI store data, the SCI Global Convention 2014, and completed SCI Network forms.
+Information displayed on the map was gathered from published reports, SCI Wiki pages, SCI store data, the SCI events and forms.

 Location of distribution of solar cookers is shown on the map.
 If that information was not available, or easily represented, location of solar cooker origination is shown on the map.